Cost of Living Crisis Help Links

 Our aim is to assist the young people in returning to a permanent full time education placement whether it be a school or elsewhere.
 We will then assist in supporting their re-integration.
 In addition to the on-site provision above we also provide, when space allows, opportunities for full time Respite places for half term blocks.
 In the afternoons we offer a ‘Back on Track’ Group for those young people who need a little refocusing on their school provision.

-Our Outreach Service works with schools in the Stevenage area both Primary and Secondary to assist in preventing permanent exclusions and reducing the numbers of pupils at risk.
+Our Outreach Service work with Secondary schools in Stevenage area to assist in preventing permanent exclusions and reducing the numbers of pupils at risk.

 Added to this we also support our local schools in the development of their staff through Behaviour Support Network Groups and in providing training opportunities/experience allowing staff to build up knowledge and experience.

 Visitors, whether parents or associated professionals, are always welcome.

 A fresh start for pupils and parents/carers.
 Full and part-time education programs for permanently excluded pupils and those at risk of permanent are offered.

 Respite provision and transition support are offered by Stevenage Education Support Centre